-Wearable gadgets, gamification, and learning analytics are three of six technologies that will have a major impact on strategic technology planning in higher education in the next five years, according to the latest NMC Horizon Report released by the New Media Consortium and the Educause Learning Initiative.
+Virtual assistants, flipped classrooms and "the quantified self" are three of the six technological developments that will have a significant impact on higher education within the next five years, according to the NMC Horizon Report: 2014 Higher Education Edition, released by the New Media Consortium and Educause Monday.

 Kaplan EdTech Accelerator, a program designed to foster startups focused on education technology, is accepting applications through May 5.

 This summer, Blackboard plans to introduce a virtual bookstore accessible directly within the learning management system.

 New Enterprise Data Hub feature integrates Taskstream with Blackboard and Moodle systems.

 Discussions one might find in the general press about the notion of "globalization" often focus on economic mechanisms.
 But put the term in a higher education setting and you have something very unique, values you won't necessarily find in other markets.
 A CT Q&A examines globalization in the higher education context with Marist College Senior Academic Technology Officer Josh Baron.

 Tufts University and Emerson College have developed a multi-player, interactive, online video game designed to prepare college students for community service and internships.

 5 IT thought leaders take the temperature of the biggest tech trends in higher education.

 Mersive has announced enhancements to its Solstice product, display software that enables multiple users to connect simultaneously to a shared display using a range of devices and applications over an existing WiFi or Ethernet network.

 ProProfs.com has released an enterprise version of its flagship assessment creation tool, Quiz Maker.